nextarch/toc/projects/readme.md

 ## Introduction
 This governance policy sets forth the proposal process for projects to be accepted into the NextArch Foundation.

+## Project Landscape

+The Project Landscape contains all donated, collaborated, upstream, downstream projects in NextArch Foundation.

+The information should contain the project name, Area, Abstract, Link, SIG belonging, and Introduction Materials.

+You can update the project-landscape by setting a [Pull Request](project-landscape.md) to submit projects.

 ## Project stages
 NextArch projects have a maturity level of incubating and graduated, which corresponds to the Innovators, Early Adopters, and Early Majority tiers of the Crossing the Chasm diagram.

 The maturity level is a signal by NextArch as to what sorts of enterprises should be adopting different projects.

 Projects increase their maturity by demonstrating their sustainability to NextArch’s Technical Oversight Committee(TOC).

 ### Project donation process